 The engineering curricula are designed to help students learn to approach and deal in a professional manner with problems and situations they will meet as engineers, citizens and individuals.
-From this basic preparation they should continue to learn from experience and to grow in stature throughout their professional life.
+They are prepared to continue to learn from experience and to grow in stature throughout their professional life.

 The Departments of Engineering offer instruction in four curricula, Civil, Electrical, Manufacturing and Management, and Mechanical Engineering, each leading to the degree of Bachelor of Science in the field of specialization.
+These programs can provide an excellent base for those students who wish to pursue a career in medicine.
+For pre-medical opportunities and other accredited degree options, see departmental (Electrical and Civil) curricula.
+Students should consult with the appropriate department chairman or the EMBA Dean's office for further information.

-The required courses in each curriculum are normally a ranged for a four-year program.
+The required courses in each curriculum are normally arranged for a four-year program.
 These courses may be arranged in a five-year sequence if desired.
 Also, the course can be arranged to accommodate transfer from other curricula.
-One year of physical education is normally required of all students.
+One year (2 credits) of physical education is normally required of all students.

-All junior engineering students visit Northeastern industrial centers during spring vacation.
-This plant inspection trip is required for graduation.
+Departments may require students to visit Northeastern industrial centers during their junior year.
 The expense for the trip of several days is borne by the student.